nus-cs2113-AY2425S1/tp/docs/team/limkongkiat.md

 ### Summary of Contributions

+- **New Feature:** Add Help Command
+  - <ins> What it does:</ins> Displays a summary of available commands and their respective formats for the users' reference
+  - <ins> Justification: </ins> Provides a quick and easy avenue for new users to learn how to use the app, or for users to refer to in case they forget the command formats.

 - **New Feature:** List Entries by date
   - <ins>What it does:</ins> Expand upon the list entries feature to allow users to limit the entries listed to those within a stipulated date range.